 Bentonville AR, 72712

-The Museum is accessible via the paved Orchard Trail from Orchards Park.
+The museum is accessible via the paved Orchard Trail from Orchards Park.
 You may also walk or bike to the Museum via the paved Crystal Bridges Trail, part of the City of Bentonville trail system.
-From the Bentonville Downtown Square follow the Crystal Bridges Trail to the Art Trail, which passes by the Skyspace sculpture The Way of Color, by James Turrell, and ends at the Museum’s south entrance.
-Cyclists, please ride slowly, as this trail has a grade of up to 9%.
+From the Bentonville Downtown Square follow the Crystal Bridges Trail to the Art Trail, which passes by the Skyspace sculpture The Way of Color, by James Turrell, and ends at the museum’s south entrance.
+Cyclists, please ride slowly and stay on the trail, as this trail has a grade of up to 9%.

 Direct Routes to XNA